A Road to Pluralism

 This initiative by Trusting News aims help journalists strengthen trust across diverse values, experiences and political views to bridge divides, foster productive conversations and fuel open-mindedness.

 Healthy democracies depend on civic dialogue and a shared set of facts.
-Our team at Trusting News believes local news especially can play an important role in bridging conversations across political divides.
+Our team at Trusting News believes local news especially can play an important role in bridging conversations across divides.
 Our goal is to better understand the societal and psychological forces that influence polarization and perceptions of news.

-The work we want journalists to do will involve transparency and engagement strategies to explain and defend the integrity and credibility of journalism.
+The work we want journalists to do involves transparency and engagement strategies to explain and defend the integrity and credibility of journalism.
 It involves self-reflection about how we as journalists contribute to polarization by reinforcing binary positions, oversimplifying complex views, and fueling outrage by focusing on extreme characters.
 It will also include a look at the ways journalists bring our own assumptions and worldview to our work — in ways that are necessary and/or problematic, and both accidental and by choice.
 Read more about why we’re deciding to go down this road to pluralism.

-Keep reading to find out how you can get involved in our new Pluralism Network to drill down on specific challenges and find solutions.
+Keep reading to find out how you can get involved in our Pluralism Network to drill down on specific challenges and find solutions.

 What research tells us

 In partnership with the Center for Media Engagement, we set out to better understand a group of people known for distrusting the news.
 A group of 27 local newsrooms across the country used our interview guide to survey their right-leaning audiences (with a built-in acknowledgment that no political group is monolithic).
 The research team analyzed 91 interviewees to gather insight on how they view the news.

 The discussions revealed specific approaches journalists can take to better connect with their conservative and right-leaning audiences.

 View the full report and findings: “How Local Newsrooms Can Better Connect with Conservative and Right-leaning Audiences”